AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 1. Select option 4 (Auto Payment Selection) from the Accounts Payable screen.
 The Auto Payment Selection (Enter) screen appears.

-2. Press <F8> (Select batch).
+2. Press &lt;F8&gt; (Select batch).
 The Batch Selection screen appears with a list of previously created payment batches that have not yet been accepted for payment processing.

 3. During the course of editing payment batches, the following fields can be used to locate the desired batch:
-   - Batch - enter a batch number and press <Enter> to redisplay the list beginning with the designated batch.
+   - Batch - enter a batch number and press &lt;Enter&gt; to redisplay the list beginning with the designated batch.
-   - Sel.dt - enter a selection date and press <Enter> to limit the list to batches added with a specific selection date.
+   - Sel.dt - enter a selection date and press &lt;Enter&gt; to limit the list to batches added with a specific selection date.
-   - Vendor - enter a vendor code and press <Enter> to limit the list to batches added with a specific vendor’s vouchers.
+   - Vendor - enter a vendor code and press &lt;Enter&gt; to limit the list to batches added with a specific vendor’s vouchers.
-   - Bank - enter a bank code and press <Enter> to limit the list to batches designated for processing through the specified bank.
+   - Bank - enter a bank code and press &lt;Enter&gt; to limit the list to batches designated for processing through the specified bank.
-   - Created by - enter a username and press <Enter> to limit the list to batches added by the specified user.
+   - Created by - enter a username and press &lt;Enter&gt; to limit the list to batches added by the specified user.
-   - Workstation - enter a job (or terminal) name and press <Enter> to limit the list to batches created by the specified job or at the specified terminal.
+   - Workstation - enter a job (or terminal) name and press &lt;Enter&gt; to limit the list to batches created by the specified job or at the specified terminal.
-   - Date - enter a date and press <Enter> to limit the list to batches added on the specified date.
+   - Date - enter a date and press &lt;Enter&gt; to limit the list to batches added on the specified date.

-4. To delete an entire payment batch, locate the desired batch (use <Page Down> if necessary) and enter 4 (Delete) in the selection column next to its batch number.
-Press <Enter>.
+4. To delete an entire payment batch, locate the desired batch (use &lt;Page Down&gt; if necessary) and enter 4 (Delete) in the selection column next to its batch number.
+Press &lt;Enter&gt;.
 The screen’s list is redisplayed without the deleted batch.

-5. To print a detailed report of the vouchers of a batch (see below), enter P (Print Batch) in the selection column next to the batch number of the desired batch, and press <Enter>.
+5. To print a detailed report of the vouchers of a batch (see below), enter P (Print Batch) in the selection column next to the batch number of the desired batch, and press &lt;Enter&gt;.

 6. To add a voucher to an existing payment batch, enter 1 (Select) in the selection column next to the batch number of the desired batch.

-    Press <Enter>.
+    Press &lt;Enter&gt;.
 The Auto Payment Selection screen appears with the batch number of the desired payment batch.

-    Press <Enter>.
+    Press &lt;Enter&gt;.
 The A/P Payment Selection screen appears with the vouchers previously added to the batch.

-    Press <F6> (Add invoice).
+    Press &lt;F6&gt; (Add invoice).
 The A/P Invoice Selection screen appears with a list of all the existing vouchers with payment types of P (payment by system-generated check) and E (EFT payments).
 Refer to Editing A Voucher for information about changing a voucher’s payment type.

     During the course of adding vouchers to a payment batch, the following fields can be used to locate the desired voucher:
-   - Voucher - enter a voucher number and press <Enter> to redisplay the list beginning with the designated voucher.
+   - Voucher - enter a voucher number and press &lt;Enter&gt; to redisplay the list beginning with the designated voucher.
-   - Vendor - enter a vendor code and press <Enter> to limit the list to vouchers of a specific vendor.
+   - Vendor - enter a vendor code and press &lt;Enter&gt; to limit the list to vouchers of a specific vendor.
-   - Vendor Name - enter a vendor’s name and press <Enter> to limit the list to vouchers of a specific vendor.
+   - Vendor Name - enter a vendor’s name and press &lt;Enter&gt; to limit the list to vouchers of a specific vendor.

     The F6 (Add invoice) function key is used for a variety of reasons including:
      - To add an additional voucher needed to print a check stub containing more than one line of text.
 Refer to Printing Multiple Reference Lines for additional information.